The Importance of Statistics

 Healthcare

 Statisticians participate widely in pharmacology, being involved with the discovery, testing, approval, and marketing of a drug.
 They may also work in public health for government agencies, where they help to educate leaders on community health matters and to develop preventative treatments and control.
-Additionally, statisticians often take on roles in epidemiology, working in fields like nutrition and environmental science to help monitor and report on health-related data.
+Additionally, statisticians often take on roles in epidemiology, where they help monitor and report on health-related data.

 In fact, for the World Health Organization, statistical data is considered a “core WHO activity” essential for advocacy and delivery of health initiatives.